Murphy on bullying - I was beaten physically and mentally for chasing my dream

-Shaun Murphy is urging people to expose bullies in schools and in the workplace.
-Here the 2005 world champion tells Desmond Kane about his horrific personal experiences as an unsuspecting kid.
+Speaking to Desmond Kane at the World Championships back in April, Shaun Murphy urged people to expose bullies in schools and in the workplace, while the 2005 world champion opened up about his horrific personal experiences as an unsuspecting kid.

 Bloodied, bruised but unbowed, Shaun Murphy potted his way out of a rancid hellhole of mental and physical abuse to become a world champion at the age of 22.

 Before he carried off the old pot as a 150-1 outsider at the Crucible Theatre in 2005, Murphy, now 36, discovered that not everyone was keen to join him on his snooker pilgrimage.
 What doesn’t kill you makes you stronger.
 Murphy is stronger these days only because it didn’t kill him, but it was not for the lack of trying as his wonder years were besmirched by bullies riddled with large swathes of jealousy and self-loathing.

 For Murphy it was a case of England's green and unpleasant lands.
 His assessment of his personal experience at Huxlow Science College in Irthlingborough, Northamptonshire is scathing.
 It falls far short of pass marks in how to handle kids with prodigious talents.

 He has opted to discuss the subject during this World Championship in the steel city of Sheffield to shine a light on bullies at school, the workplace and the virtual world by airing his own personal experiences on what is an ongoing blight on society.
 Especially in the digital age.

 It was not only schoolkids who bullied Murphy during a wretched three-year period, but teachers who did not know how to encourage a passion for his vocation in life.